SagarMaheshwary/Notes/nodejs.md

 })();
 ```

-- Nodejs caches the modules whenever we run the require statement so when the second time we require that module it will get that from the cache instead of re-requiring it.
+- NodeJS caches the modules whenever we run the require statement so when the second time we require that module it will get that from the cache instead of re-requiring it.
 - Just like objects, modules also behave the same so if we do just exports.prop instead of modules.exports = { prop } so the reference will break.
 - To use ES modules, all javascript files need to have .esm extension.